ArakelTheDragon/Library_Other/README.md

 7. Python_InternetSpeedTest.zip
 Tests the average speed over time.
 Open the pspeedtest_v3_extendedWorking.exe file and leave it open, the results are also saved into log.txt

+8. Python_AlarmOnWiFiDrop.zip
+Sounds an alarm when the WiFi drops, it includes a Python script with the source code and an exe file that you can use.
+Please remember to download and place the wav and mp3 files in the same folder.